-Here’s a link to an excerpt from the story.
+Here’s an excerpt from the story.

 It’s published in Jessica Spotswood’s anthology, A Tyranny of Petticoats: 15 Stories of Belles, Bank Robbers and Other Badass Girls (Candlewick Press).
 The collection features short stories from major YA authors including Elizabeth Wein, Marie Lu, Marissa Meyer, Kekla Magoon and Beth Revis.